Professional Development Courses—Instructor Biographies

 Kenneth Krisko, JD, Partner, Cooley, LLP

-Kenneth Krisko's practice focuses on the representation of public and private life sciences companies in a broad range of commercial and corporate finance matters.
+Ken Krisko's practice focuses on the representation of public and private life sciences companies in a broad range of commercial and corporate finance matters, and he is the head of Cooley’s life sciences corporate partnering and licensing practice group.
 He advises clients regularly with respect to complex commercial transactions designed to maximize the value of pharmaceutical products and technology assets, including technology licenses and acquisitions, research and development collaborations, distribution and manufacturing agreements, and profit-sharing and co-promotion arrangements.
 Ken also regularly counsels clients on a wide array of corporate and securities matters, including spin-outs, private financings, mergers and acquisitions, public offerings and corporate governance.
 Ken has been a guest speaker on strategic partnering and corporate issues affecting life sciences companies at various conferences.
 He also is an adjunct professor at the Georgetown University Law Center where he teaches a course on emerging company legal issues and venture capital finance.
 Prior to attending law school, Ken worked as an engineer for the Department of the Navy.

 Return to course description

-Become a Biotech or MedTech Entrepreneur (June 1-2)
+Become a Biotech or MedTech Entrepreneur (June 14-June 15)

 Jim is an active industry expert in healthcare and the life sciences.
 With a life-long passion for learning, Jim’s business accomplishments, combined with his academic achievements, enable him to apply his broad field of knowledge and experience to his clients.
 A dynamic communicator, Jim is an active author, speaker, and consultant.